Easter Island: Ahu (stone platforms)

 Ahu evolved from the traditional Polynesian marae.
 In this context, ahu referred to a small structure sometimes covered with a thatched roof where sacred objects, including statues, were stored.
 The ahu were usually adjacent to the marae or main central court where ceremonies took place, though on Easter Island, ahu and moai evolved to much greater size.
 There the marae is the unpaved plaza before the ahu.
 The biggest ahu is 220 m and holds 15 statues, some of which are 9 m high.
 The filling of an ahu was sourced locally (apart from broken, old moai, fragments of which have been used in the fill).
 Individual stones are mostly far smaller than the moai, so less work was needed to transport the raw material, but artificially leveling the terrain for the plaza and filling the ahu was laborious.

-Ahu are found mostly on the coast, where they are distributed fairly evenly, except on the western slopes of Mount Terevaka and the Rano Kau and Poike headlands.
+Ahu are found mostly on the coast, where they are distributed densely and fairly evenly.
+The exceptions are the western slopes of Mount Terevaka and the Rano Kau and Poike headlands, where they are much sparser.
 These are the three areas with the least low-lying coastal land and, apart from Poike, the furthest areas from Rano Raraku.
 One ahu with several moai was recorded on the cliffs at Rano Kau in the 1880s but had fallen to the beach before the Routledge expedition.
+At least three recorded on Poike in the 1930s have also since disappeared.